What you need to know to be an MFOA legislative activist

 • Share bill information on your social media; ask friends to contact their legislators.

 • Write Letters to the Editor (LTE) of your local newspaper(s).
 Editors prefer to publish concise letters that respond to an article, editorial or an issue before the legislature.
 LTE 250 words maximum.
-Limit the subject, be brief and to the point, localize if possible, and end with most important point.
+Limit the subject, be brief and to the point, localize if possible, and end with your most important point.

-• Most important: Contact your State Representative and Senator — send them a letter or email explaining the legislation you hope they will support.
+• Most important: Contact your State Representative and Senator — send them a letter, email and/or call explaining the legislation you hope they will support.
 Make sure you state the name of the bill and LD # and a brief explanation about what the legislation would do.
 Concisely explain why the bill is needed and request their vote and support.
 If you call, leave a short voicemail, again be polite, respectful, and concise.
 Note: If your legislator serves on the committee one of the MFOA bills is before, as a constituent it is even more important to reach out to them.

-• Once the bill gets out of committee, email your State Representative and Senator and remind them of your earlier letter / email and urge support and/or
+• Once the bill gets out of committee, email your State Representative and Senator and remind them of your earlier letter / email and urge them to support the bill.
+And/or call their party office in Augusta and leave a very short message giving your name, address and name the specific bill you want them to vote for:

 House Democratic office (207) 287-1430 Senate Democratic office (207) 287-1515 House Republican office (207) 287-1440 Senate Republican office (207) 287-1505